mui/toolpad/docs/data/toolpad/core/integrations/react-router.md

 }
 ```

-You can then add these page components as routes to your React Router configuration (e.g. `src/main.tsx`).
+You can then add these page components as routes to your React Router configuration (for example `src/main.tsx`).
 By adding them as children of the layout route created above, they are automatically wrapped with that dashboard layout:

 ```tsx title="src/main.tsx"
 import DashboardPage from './pages';